rochars/byte-data/README.md

  *   - "base": The base of the input.
 Default is 10.
 Can be 2, 10 or 16.
  *   - "char": If the bytes represent a string.
 Default is false.
  *   - "be": If the values are big endian.
 Default is false (little endian).
+ *   - "single": If it should return a single value instead of an array.
+ *       Default is false.
  * @return {!Array<number>|string}
  */
 fromBytes(buffer, bitDepth);